MicrosoftDocs/cpp-docs/docs/mfc/reference/casyncsocket-class.md

 The length of *`lpBuf`* in bytes.

 *`nFlags`*<br/>
 Specifies the way in which the call is made.
 The semantics of this function are determined by the socket options and the *`nFlags`* parameter.
-The latter is constructed by combining any of the following values with the C++ **OR** operator:
+The latter is constructed by combining any of the following values with the C++ logical **OR** operator (||):

 - `MSG_PEEK` Peek at the incoming data.
 The data is copied into the buffer but is not removed from the input queue.